10 VAN HACKS FOR UNDER $200

 A cheery winter hello from the Upper Left!
 We’ve been taking advantage of these less-balmy months to work on Dave, our 1982 Westfalia camper.
 We recently took our first sojourn since completing some upgrades and found (not surprisingly) that even the smallest tweaks improve vanlife immensely.
 And while our set-up has changed considerably since the days of work camping in a leaky tent, we’ve loved every bit of the journey…

 Now, for two words: Container Store.
-We found a surprising amount of ingenious items in this vast emporium devoted to savvy storage solutions.
-It was here that we sourced (among many things) a bamboo-finish, multi-use magnetic board for displaying things and writing notes with a dry-erase marker.
+We found a surprising amount of ingenious items in this vast emporium devoted to storage solutions.
+It was here that we sourced (among many things) a bamboo-finish, multi-use magnetic board with a dry-erase marker.
 We also nabbed some “Mighty Magnets” which, (as their name implies) have the curious staying power of kryptonite barnacles.

 Evening is one of our favorite times when we camp…the snug, golden hour when we fold down the bed, close the curtains and settle in.
 Oddly, we have found that not having nightstands is more of a bummer than we anticipated—nowhere to easily store books, glasses or phones when sleep encroaches.
 Since our bed folds down, anything bulky (like a shelf) is out of the question.
 At the Container Store, we came across a magazine organizer (essentially just a long, vertical panel of cloth pockets) and thought, “Hey, we could cut them up and put one pocket on each side of the bed.”
-And with scissors and a snap kit At left: orange vertical map holder made from repurposed magazine organizer.
-Up top: Classy new ceiling for the cockpit...from the hardware store, this literal “hack” became a reality.
-Added bonus: if we need access to the engine bay, the pockets unsnap quickly and easily.
+And with scissors and a snap kit from the hardware store, this literal “hack” became a reality.
+Added bonus: if we need access to the engine bay, the pockets unsnap quickly.
 We even found use for the three extra pockets: a vertical map holder for the back of the driver’s seat.
 Voila!
 Two small-space hacks for the price of one.

 More Container Store goodness: plastic, magnetic “see-and-store” containers.
-Perfect for the tiny, handy van goodies that so often lack a home: elastic bands, screws, batteries, safety pins, loose change.
+Perfect for the tiny van goodies that so often lack a home: elastic bands, screws, batteries, safety pins, loose change.
 Their magnetic strength has been road-tested and approved.
 We drove for over six hours and they didn’t budge.

 Affectionately referred to as our “dresser”, we found this collapsible organizer at Goodwill for five bucks.
 It folds flats, expands wide and is the perfect, portable box for our bath kits and clothes which, we pack in our “drawers” (ie. Eagle Creek Pack-It Compression Cubes).
 When the bed is down, our “dresser” stows neatly on the floor beneath its overhang.
 When we want it up and out of the way, it sits snugly in the driver’s seat.
 It’s by far the easiest, most streamlined system we’ve come across for storing, picking, pulling and re-packing clothes while on the road.

 It is the magical Grid-It by Cocoon to which we owe the ability to workcamp “off the grid”, should we choose to.
-(That, and Microsoft’s liberal remote work policy.)
-This clever tool is a sturdy-backed, little board with straps that criss-cross its surface, whereby you can cram all manner of things.
-It’s a compact, secure way to store and transport useful necessities and (a huge win)–leaves no random items rattling around in the side storage bin when we drive.
+This clever tool is a sturdy-backed board with criss-crossing straps, between which you can cram all manner of things.
+It’s a compact, secure way to store and transport useful necessities and (huge win)–it keeps random items from rattling around in the storage rail when we drive.

 View more photos of recent Dave upgrades, below: